API code terminal with fax endpoint illustration

 Why Twilio Killed Fax

 Twilio's Programmable Fax was one of the cleanest fax APIs ever built.
 Simple REST endpoints.
-Webhooks for delivery status.
+Clear delivery status.
 Pay-per-page pricing.
 Developers loved it because it worked exactly like you'd expect a modern API to work.

 But Twilio decided fax was not core to their communications platform.
 They announced the deprecation in mid-2021 and fully shut it down by December of that year.
 No migration path.
 No partner recommendation.
 Just a sunset notice.

 The problem: fax did not go away just because Twilio stopped supporting it.
-Healthcare, legal, government, and financial services still run on fax.
-Over 70% of healthcare providers use fax for medical record transfers.
-The IRS accepts fax.
-Courts accept fax.
-The demand did not shrink.
-The supply did.
+Healthcare, legal, government, and financial services still encounter fax-only intake.
+The IRS accepts fax for some workflows, and courts may publish fax procedures.
+The need depends on the receiving institution.

 What Developers Actually Need from a Fax API